sindresorhus/atom-editorconfig/readme.md

 See the EditorConfig [documentation](http://editorconfig.org) for a detailed description of the `.editorconfig` file format.

 1. Open a project containing an `.editorconfig` file.
-2. Whenever you open a file in the project (or change any `.editorconfig` file from within Atom), EditorConfig evaluates the editorconfig settings for the current file.
+2. Whenever you open a file in the project (or change any `.editorconfig` file from within Atom), EditorConfig evaluates the EditorConfig settings for the current file.
 3. EditorConfig then applies these settings to your current editor pane.
-Any change you make from **now on** will follow the editorconfig provided.
+Any change you make **from now on** will follow the editorconfig settings.
 EditorConfig won't automatically fix older files that it considers to be malformed.
-4. You can always check your EditorConfig settings against the current file by invoking the `EditorConfig: Show State` command.
+4. You can always check your EditorConfig settings against the current file using the `EditorConfig: Show State` command.
 You can try to fix malformed files using the command `EditorConfig: Fix File`.

 > :bulb: If EditorConfig detects any issues which may prevent it from working properly a :mouse: will appear in the status bar; click on it to open the state notification.

-> :warning: EditorConfig will not fix malformed files (e.g. change all soft tabs to hard tabs) this must be done by explicitly invoking e.g. `EditorConfig: Fix File`.
+> :warning: EditorConfig will not automatically fix malformed files (e.g. change all soft tabs to hard tabs) -- you need to use the `EditorConfig: Fix File` command on each malformed file.
 Keep in mind that malformed files (especially mixed tab characters) may lead to unexpected behaviour.

 ## Supported properties